mrinaald/starter-hugo-academic/content/_index.md

               * Developed gesture‐based UI features such as Zoom, Pan, and Rotation for the point‐cloud visualization module in the Android app
               * Worked on developing an on‐device privacy‐preserving DNN model‐based solution for the problem of Next App Recommendation
               * DNN model was designed under strict memory constraints to minimize network bandwidth costs during various FL execution steps
-              * Developed and trained the DNN model in Java using the Dl4j library so that it can be trained and used on‐device on Android
+              * Developed and trained the DNN model in Java using the DL4J library so that it can be trained and used on‐device on Android
               * Developed an Android User Trial (UT) application that supported FL, model training, and inference on‐device for the DNN model

-        - title: Undergraduate Machine Learning Developer Internship
+        - title: Undergraduate Software Developer Internship
           company: Samsung R&D Institute India - Bangalore (SRI-B)
           company_url: ''
           company_logo: '' # org-x